Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Both graphic design and art are creative fields.
 A key similarity between art and design is that the person will create visual interpretations and have an objective in mind before starting a project.
 A studio artist will feel inspired and may plot out his or her next project in the mind or on paper.
 Additionally, a studio artist may be hired to brainstorm a project with a client who orders a commission.
 Although the artist will still need to interpret the idea onto canvas or paper, the art buyer will provide the guidelines for the project.
 Artistic commissions may be done through private buyers or arranged through galleries.

 Art majors don’t necessarily have to rely on their artistic endeavors for an income.
 An artist could secure a position as an educator or work as a critic for a publication.
 Museums may also hire an art degree holder to curate works for display.
-Art and design majors could also go into the field of education and teach school-age children or college-level classes.
+Art and design majors could also go into education and teach school-age children or college-level classes.

 School and Program Accreditation

 Accreditation is always an important factor when deciding on the right art degree program.
 However, accreditation is especially important for art degrees online.
 Enrolling as a fine arts major at an online school that does not have national or regional accreditation is problematic.
 To start, an employer may not accept the degree if the school lacks accreditation.
 In the past, individuals have attempted to pass off paid degrees as being real degrees.
 Because of this, many employers confirm the validity of a degree before hiring an individual.
-Moreover, when students transfer to another university, the credits previously earned must come from an accredited online fine art school.
-If the school was not accredited, two years or more of classwork could no longer be used toward a degree.
+Moreover, when students transfer to another university, the credits they previously earned must come from an accredited online fine art school.

 Lastly, accreditation is required for the eligibility of many federal and state loan and grant programs.
 Without it, the student will be responsible for paying for college without government assistance.
 The U.S. Department of Education chooses the accrediting organizations that they permit to evaluate higher education facilities.
 An entity advertised as an “online art school free” is not likely to have the proper accreditation and should be a red flag.
-To receive accreditation, the college must abide by the strict guidelines of the accrediting institution.
-The college must prove that its programs are preparing students for jobs in the arts and design industry.
-High standards must be maintained since arts colleges and their media arts degrees will be periodically re-evaluated.

 Degree Program Types